 — 3 indicates that n spatial streams is not supported

+The Max VHT NSS is equal to the maximum value of n for which the Max VHT-MCS for n SS has a value that is not equal to 3.

 NOTE—A VHT-MCS indicated as supported in the VHT-MCS Map fields for a particular number of spatial streams might not be valid at all bandwidths (see 22.5 (Parameters for VHT-MCSs)) and might be limited by the declaration of Tx Highest Supported Long GI Data Rates and Rx Highest Supported Long GI Data Rates and might be affected by 9.7.12.3 (Additional rate selection constraints for VHT PPDUs).